thisisNaman/chrome_dino/README.md

 1. Python 3

-## The following python modules are also needed to be downloaded :

-1. pyautogui
-2. PIL
+## Dependencies for Python :

-pip install pyautogui
+1. pyautogui (Install using pip install pyautogui )

-pip install pillow
+2. PIL (Install using pip install pillow)

 # Caution:
 The coordinates are according to my device screen.